Windows OS Hub

 Remove-PSSession $session

-Then to use PowerShell cmdlets from this module, you just need to import them into the session:
+To use the PowerShell cmdlets from this module, simply import the module into the session.

 Import-Module RemoteSQLServer

 All SQL module cmdlets will be available without establishing an explicit connection to the remote computer.
-Try to query MS SQL database using Invoke-Sqlcmd.
-All MSSQL commands are available until you close your PowerShell console or remove the module.
+All MSSQL commands remain available until you close the PowerShell console or remove the module.

 1 comment